 - Others with the student's written consent

-Students have the option of marking their directory information records "Confidential" to restrict all access.
-The decision to request complete confidentiality should not be made lightly, however, as it carries the following ramifications:
+Students have the option of marking their directory information records "confidential" to restrict all access.
+The decision to request complete confidentiality should not be made lightly, as it carries the following ramifications:

-- The student may not obtain any information about her/his own records over the telephone, but must appear in person with proper identification to make any inquiry
+- The student may not obtain any information about his/her own records over the telephone but must appear in person with proper identification to make any inquiry.

 - Student loan agencies will have a difficult time accessing information necessary to carry out their functions.